w3labkr/py-image-toolkit/README.md

 - **YuNet Model (for `crop.py` script)**: The `crop.py` script will automatically attempt to download the YuNet model if it is not found in the `models/` directory.
 Ensure you have an active internet connection during the first run or if the model is missing.
 - **PaddleOCR Models (for `ocr.py` script)**: The `ocr.py` script requires PaddleOCR models.
   - Ensure you have downloaded the necessary detection, recognition (e.g., for Korean), and classification models.
   - By default, the script looks for models in subdirectories under `./models/` (e.g., `./models/ko_PP-OCRv3_rec_infer`).
-You may need to create these directories and place the model files there.
-    - You can specify custom model paths using options like `--rec_model_dir`, `--det_model_dir`, and `--cls_model_dir`.
+You may need to create these directories and place the model files there, or specify custom model paths using options like `--rec_model_dir`, `--det_model_dir`, and `--cls_model_dir`.
   - If using GPU (`--use_gpu`), ensure `paddlepaddle-gpu` is installed and your CUDA environment is correctly configured.

 ### Image Not Processed